Portal to the Deep

 Aboard cruise NA171 in May 2025, exploring the Mariana volcanic arc:

-Shannon Seleen, GDOE GATE teacher, will serve as a Science Communication Fellow.
+Shannon Seleen, GDOE GATE teacher, served as a Science Communication Fellow.

-Amanda Dedicatoria, freelance science communicator, will serve as the Lead Science Communication Fellow
+Amanda Dedicatoria, freelance science communicator, served as the Lead Science Communication Fellow

 Amanda was also a Science Communication Fellow aboard the E/V Nautilus’ expedition in Palau in 2024 and presented at the Guam museum in 2025 about this expedition and our connections to the deep sea.